 9. I Don’t want to pay burial costs for a relative

 Many people are concerned that if their father, mother, sibling, or another relative passes away, they will have to cover the costs of their burial.
-It makes perfect sense that they purchase a small policy so they will not have to pay the funeral home’s costs out of pocket.
+For example, it makes perfect sense that they purchase a small policy on their parents so they will not have to pay the funeral home’s costs out of pocket.

 10. You’ve been diagnosed with a medical condition

 There are many people who did not purchase a term policy when they were young and healthy.
 Now that they are older and shopping for a life insurance policy, they might have a health risk or preexisting condition that makes coverage unaffordable.
 They waited too long to purchase a policy or had a term life policy that is getting ready to expire.
-Basically, they are not insurable.
+Basically, they are not insurable with traditional policies.

 11. Conversion options